-6.2 THE WATER IONIZATION CONSTANT, Kw
+6.2 THE WATER IONIZATION CONSTANT, K_w

-Water auto-ionizes, transferring a proton from one water molecule to another and producing a hydrogen (or hydronium) ion and a hydroxide ion:
+Water auto-ionizes, transferring a proton from one water molecule to another and producing a hydrogen (or hydronium) ion and a hydroxide ion is expressed as follows:

 $$H_2O + H_2O \leftrightarrow H_3O^+ + OH^-$$

 Since hydroxide ion is a much stronger base than water and the hydrogen (hydronium) ion is a much stronger acid than water, the equilibrium lies far to the left side.
 In pure water at 25°C only one molecule dissociates from 550 million molecules.
 To express this idea more quantitatively, we can write an equilibrium constant: